JC Tech: The Beginners Guide to Pinterest

 However, I am trying to get into it and I want to take you on that journey.
 And that means starting with this post of going from, ‘um, yeah I’ve heard of it but never really used it…’ to a reasonable profile, a good amount of repins and traffic (albeit small) from the site each day.
 So if you are ready to start that journey then let’s get chatting.

 1 Set up your Pinterest Account

 So, pretty obvious first step – but you need to make sure you set yourself up a business account.
-This just means that underneath your pins, it shows a little box which has your blog link into it.
+This just means that underneath your pins, it shows a little box that has your blog link into it.
 It also gives you a lot more access in terms of analytics to see which of your pins work, which we will chat about later.
 Be aware that your analytics can seriously help your business thrive, so looking into data analytics services for added support to assist with various areas is a key component in building up to where you want to go.

 The other benefit here is that when sponsored pins and other handy business features come available, you will be the first to know!
 And after reading a few reviews of the effectiveness of sponsored pins in the US, then I’m pretty keen for them to make their way over here.
 Remember, the general rules for social media, try and keep your usernames the same as your other accounts, and get a link up on your blog ASAP to direct people to your account.

 2 Sort out your Pinterest Graphics and get a Pinterest button

 Right, we’ve got the account set up, good start!
 Now it’s time to think about how to direct people to the blog, and the main way of doing this is creating graphics which will be effective on Pinterest.
 If you use Canva, which I always highly recommend, there is a specific Pinterest canvas size.
 When you use pinterest, as your scroll through, especially on the app, those graphics which are longer will always stand out more.